 - Establishing a social media presence on major platforms

 - Cultivating customer feedback throughout the campaign through surveys and contests

 A single person sharing or re-tweeting a message from your company could reach hundreds or even thousands of people for virtually no cost!
 Businesses that miss out on this with social media strategies that don’t generate engagement are losing a major opportunity.

-- If you are a startup or small business social media marketing to promote your business and save the business money.
+- If you are a startup or small business, use social media marketing to promote your business and save money.

 Social media is a potent ingredient of customer feedback cocktail.

-Social media platforms allow collecting first-hand feedback from customers to improve brand image, reputation, and relationship with the customer.
-The customer must feel like they are heard, valued and this makes them happy.
+Social media platforms allow for collecting first-hand feedback from customers to improve the brand’s image, reputation, and relationship with them.
+The customer must feel like they are heard, valued, and this makes them happy.

-So, respond to every post, comment, suggestion and make the best use of it for your brand development.
+So, respond to every post, comment, and suggestion and make the best use of them for your brand’s development.
 Businesses that engage with customer service requests via social media earn 20% – 40% more revenue per customer.

 This will allow you to showcase just how much you care about providing a memorable experience and will ensure that no customer feedback goes unnoticed.
 And by monitoring social media for customer feedback and offering a response, you can drive real business results.